FAQ’s

 What is the process for installing residential solar panels?

-Design, Proposal and Contract: A customized solar system design is created, and a proposal is prepared and presented to the homeowner by a Sovereign Energy solar consultant.
+Design, Proposal and Contract: A customized solar system design is created, and a proposal is prepared and presented to the homeowner by the solar consultant.
 Once the homeowner approves, they will enter a “Power Purchase Agreement” or “PPA”, with the tribal entity (aka Solar Provider) who is underwriting the cost of installation.
 Via this contract the homeowner commits that they will purchase their electricity from the Solar Provider.

 Permitting: The necessary permits are obtained from local authorities where required.